Solar-Exlipse/WHSTechNotes/journal.md

 # April 27, 2026
 One of the main things I've paid attention to is the Vocaloid music.
 Vocaloid is a voice synthesizer for music, with voice database that can help with the pitch and tone of whatever song you want to make.

+# May 6, 2026
+I am training AI with what I use in my life.
+I use ChatGPT for some of the bigger ideas or stories I find interesting and I put it into AI than make my own spin on the idea.
+I am also training YouTube's algorithm's AI as it helped recommend videos I may like.